tost11/solar-monitoring/README.md

 Switch to the dashboard side and enjoy the graphs and shown information.

 ### System Types

-there are different types possible solar systems
+There are different Solar System types.

-They differ by shown values and needed data on the push endpoints
+They differ by shown values on Website and config options.

 ### The Very Simple Type
 A system that only contains charging watt